 To construct the benchmark at scale while maintaining domain fidelity, we adopt an expert-guided semi-automatic annotation pipeline.
-First, structured question templates of each sport are designed by domain experts, covering diverse tasks including perception, temporal, tactical, causal, and counterfactual reasoning.
-Then, these templates are instantiated by state-of-the-art MLLMs (Gemini-3-pro) to generate candidate QA samples and corresponding temporal evidence.
-Finally, peers reviewers and domain experts revise the annotations to ensure temporal accuracy, logical consistency, and domain correctness.
+First, structured question templates for each sport are designed by domain experts, covering diverse tasks including perception, temporal, tactical, causal, and counterfactual reasoning.
+Then, these templates are instantiated by strong MLLMs to generate candidate QA samples and corresponding temporal evidence.
+Finally, peer reviewers and domain experts revise the annotations to ensure temporal accuracy, logical consistency, and domain correctness.

-Building upon SportsTime, we further propose a \textbf{chain-of-time reasoning (CoTR)} method that formulates long-video understanding as a step-wise reasoning process over explicit temporal evidence.
-CoTR consists of two complementary components.
+Building upon SportsTime, we further propose a \textbf{Chain-of-Time Reasoning (CoTR)} framework that formulates long-video understanding as a step-wise reasoning process over explicit temporal evidence.
+CoTR consists of two complementary mechanisms.
 First, during training, we introduce a temporal-reward Group Relative Policy Optimization (tr-GRPO) strategy that encourages models to align their reasoning steps with temporally grounded evidence, reinforcing correct localization and discouraging shortcuts.
-Second, during inference, we adopt a temporal search mechanism based on an anchor-observe-infer loop.
+Second, during inference, we adopt a temporal search method based on an anchor-observe-infer loop.
 The model first anchors to candidate temporal segments, then iteratively observes retrieved clips to gather contextual evidence, and finally performs compositional reasoning to produce the final answer.
 This iterative evidence-seeking process enables explicit temporal grounding and improves long-horizon reasoning robustness.

 Extensive experiments demonstrate that current MLLMs struggle with long-form compositional reasoning in the SportsTime benchmark, even strong proprietary models achieve limited accuracy.
 In contrast, the proposed CoTR method substantially improves both temporal localization and reasoning coherence by explicitly aligning intermediate reasoning steps with temporally grounded video evidence.
 These findings underscore the intrinsic difficulty of temporal compositional reasoning, demonstrating the necessity of benchmarks and methods that explicitly model dispersed temporal evidence to improve long-form video understanding.
 In summary, our contributions are threefold: \begin{itemize}[label=\textbullet] \item We introduce SportsTime, a large-scale benchmark for long-form sports video understanding, featuring temporal compositional reasoning tasks and fine-grained step-wise temporal evidence annotations. \item We propose Chain-of-Time Reasoning (CoTR), an evidence-driven method that enforces temporal grounding during training through reward-aligned optimization and enables robust long-horizon reasoning via an evidence-seeking inference loop. \item Extensive experiments demonstrate that SportsTime reveals substantial limitations of existing MLLMs in long-horizon reasoning, and that CoTR consistently improves both answer accuracy and step-wise temporal grounding alignment across diverse settings. \end{itemize}